Calhoun County DUI Court Process

 First Offense

-- Other requirements: You may be required to complete a Alcohol and Drug Safety Action Program (ADSAP), perform community service, and potentially install an Ignition Interlock Device (IID), depending on your BAC and the judge's discretion.
+- Other requirements: You may be required to complete the Alcohol and Drug Safety Action Program (ADSAP) and potentially install an Ignition Interlock Device (IID).

 Second Offense

-- Jail time: Between 5 days and 1 year.
+- Jail time: Imprisonment ranges from five days to one year.

 Third Offense